HuachenZH/weepie/readme.md

 ## 1. Description
 Weepie extract images from a video then extract texts from image.
-These two steps are executed separatly by two subprograms.
+These two steps are executed separatly by three subparsers (in fact they can be improved into two).
 For more details, see [Usage](#usage).

 ## 2. Prepare environment